 You will love that this company offers insurance benefits to its employees.
 They also offer paid training and paid off time to their employees.

-To qualify, you must have a bachelors’ degree or a HS Diploma.
-Training or certification court reporting or voice captioning is an added advantage.
+To qualify, you must have a bachelor’s degree or an HS Diploma.
+Training or certification in court reporting or voice captioning is an added advantage.

 More captioning jobs for beginners